Biscuit Joiner

 Final Thoughts

 While the Festool Domino Joiner comes with a hefty price tag, it’s worth the cost if you’re doing or planning on doing a lot of woodworking projects.
-However, if you intend on using it less or are still deciding whether to commit to the cost of the joiner, biscuit joiners are a great alternative.
+However, if you intend to use it less or are still deciding whether to commit to the cost of the joiner, biscuit joiners are a great alternative.
 Explore our expansive selection of joiners and other power tools at Acme Tools.